The following diagram shows the architecture of Fledge:

 Asset Browsing: enable querying of stored asset data.

-Northbound microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
+North microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
 Larger systems may be private and public Cloud data services, proprietary solutions or Fledge instances with larger footprints.
-Northbound components are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
+North components are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
 However, they can also be deployed as continually-running services.

 Filters are plugins which modify streams of data that flow through Fledge.
 They can be deployed at ingress (in a South service), or at egress (in a North service).
 Typically, ingress filters are used to transform or enrich data, and egress filters are used to reduce flow to northbound pipes and infrastructure, i.e. by compressing or reducing data that flows out.
 Multiple filters can be applied in “pipelines”, and once configured, pipelines can be applied to multiple south or north services.